 The industrious Swiss are all over it though, with more than one animal matchmaking agency available to pair up lonely guinea pigs that have lost their partners, often as part of rental arrangement to keep older guinea pigs company.
 Priska Küng runs one such organisation and receives three to four calls a week looking for a young or old guinea pig for the right situation.

 Australia’s laws aren’t as strict but there’s still plenty of sensible animal welfare legislation in place.
-Dogs need to be registered and cats in most weekends, and bringing pets into the country from overseas requires a range of quarantines.
+Dogs need to be registered, and bringing pets into the country from overseas requires a range of quarantines.
 But there’s not much around guinea pigs in terms of hard laws.
 Spread the news, it’s good to have a guinea pig herd!